hoytech/negentropy/README.md

 | [C#](https://github.com/bezysoftware/negentropy.net) | bezysoftware | Stable | Vector |
 | [Kotlin](https://github.com/vitorpamplona/negentropy-kmp) | Vitor Pamplona | Stable | Vector |

+* Elvio Amparore has created a fork of LMDB called [Anti-Entropy LMDB](https://github.com/amparore/aelmdb) that is designed to optimise the negentropy protocol.
+By storing aggregate metadata in LMDB branch pages, negentropy fingerprints can be calculated without scanning leaf pages.
+Benchmarks indicate an efficiency improvement on the order of 4-10x.

 ## Applications